 According to his manager, Steve Yeager went down “like he’d been felled by a bullet.”

-Fans near the on-deck circle who had a view of the incident were stunned and silent.
+Fans near the on-deck circle were stunned and silent.
 Some turned away and a few were brought to tears.

 “It was sickening,” teammate Steve Garvey said.